 Your baby deserves nothing but the best.
 And we all, as parents, take utmost care that our little one is not bothered by even the slightest of troubles.
 But at times, rashes, allergies, and other skin-related issues irritate them and make us concerned.
 Baby acne is one such thing that can make you restless if they appear on the skin of your baby.
-In this article, we will understand what is baby acne, what causes and why do babies get baby acne, and baby acne treatment.
+In this article, we will understand what baby acne is, what causes baby acne, baby acne symptoms, and baby acne treatment.

 What Is Baby Acne?

 There are two stages of baby acne – Neonatal Acne and Infantile Acne.
-The acne that appears in the first few weeks but goes away by six weeks is known as neonatal acne, while acne that develops a little later and lasts upto usually six months, or in some cases even up to 2 years, are called infantile acne.
+The acne that appears in the first few weeks but goes away by six weeks is known as neonatal acne, while acne that develops a little later and lasts up to usually six months, or in some cases even up to 2 years, isled infantile acne.

-- While still in your womb, your baby might come into contact with hormones.
-This can result in the oil glands in your baby’s skin overstimulating and result in acne.
+• While still in your womb, your baby might come into contact with hormones.
+This can result in the oil glands in your baby’s skin overstimulating and resulting in acne.

 What Does Baby Acne Look Like

-Baby acne or baby pimples look like tiny red bumps on baby face, as shown in the image above.
+Acne or baby pimples look like tiny red bumps on the baby's face, as shown in the image above.
 Sometimes they also appear on the neck and shoulders of your baby.
-But unlike the acne that teens and grown-ups have, baby acne does not result in blackhead or whitehead.
+But unlike the acne that teens and grown-ups have, baby acne does not result in blackheads and whiteheads.

-- In most cases, baby acne would disappear on its own without any treatment.
+• In most cases, newborn baby acne would disappear on its own without any treatment.

-- But in case your baby’s acne is stubborn and does not go away within a few weeks on its own, talk to your baby’s paediatrician and get a topically applicable ointment that will help reduce and eliminate them.
+• But in case your baby’s acne is stubborn and does not go away within a few weeks on its own, talk to your baby’s pediatrician and get a topically applicable ointment that will help reduce and eliminate them.

-- Do not use any over-the-counter medication that has not been prescribed to you by the doctor who knows your baby’s medical history and has physically seen the skin issue your baby is facing.
+• Do not use any over-the-counter medication that has not been prescribed to you by a doctor who knows your baby’s medical history and has physically seen the skin issue your baby is facing.

 Meanwhile, here are some tips to keep your baby’s skin healthy

-- Skip the lotions – Avoid applying body lotion to your baby.
-It can aggravate the acne and make it worse.
+Skip the lotions – Avoid applying body lotion to your baby.
+It can aggravate acne and make it worse.